onqtam/headjack/src/benefits.md

-DNS was the original “decentralization” (although not in the crypto sense)

 - DNS
-    DNS was the original “decentralization”.
-    RSS was an attempt for the next iteration
+    DNS was the original “decentralization” (although not in the crypto sense) RSS was an attempt for the next iteration
     How do you store your friend list?
     But rss is too technical
     Dns got overloaded too many times

-- deduplication